lowlighter/metrics/README.md

 ![Add a redirect url](.github/readme/imgs/plugin_music_recent_spotify_token_0.png)

 Open the settings and add a new *Redirect url*.
-Normally it is used to setup callbacks for apps, but just put `https://localhost` insteadd (it is mandatory as per the [authorization guide](https://developer.spotify.com/documentation/general/guides/authorization-guide/), even if not used).
+Normally it is used to setup callbacks for apps, but just put `https://localhost` instead (it is mandatory as per the [authorization guide](https://developer.spotify.com/documentation/general/guides/authorization-guide/), even if not used).

 Forge the authorization url with your `client_id` and the encoded `redirect_uri` you whitelisted, and access it from your browser :